|

 Biography

-the piano, but didn’t stop there.
-His lessons would expand
+the recorder and the piano, but didn’t stop there.
+His lessons

-White recalls.
-“I learned by putting my fingers in different
+the guitar”, White recalls.
+“I learned by putting my

-as Jethro Tull, Cream, Led Zeplin and Jimi Hendrix.
-White was further
+the time, such as Jethro Tull, Cream, Led Zeplin and Jimi Hendrix.

-mesmerised by Eric Clapton after watching the Cream farewell concert
+White was further mesmerised by Eric Clapton after watching the

-Clapton!
+be just like Clapton!
 I had more work to do.
-I tried to learn every note that
+I tried to learn every

 All five verses.
 I also started letting my hair grow long, as all